Aditya Sudhakar

 Reliability

-Without it what could go wrong: You call on a few successful and busy friends (probably CEOs, probably at large companies) who give you 10 minutes of their time.
+Without it what could go wrong: You (founder/ PM) call on a few successful and busy CEO friends at large companies who give you 10 minutes of their time.
 You ask them what keeps them up at night.
 They tell you what's probably the first thing on their minds and you take that back to the team.
 They of course take 10x the time trying to build to this expansive requirement.
 In the meantime, your busy friends are... well.. busy.
-Not only have you lost runway, you've eroded team trust.
+Not only have you eroded team trust, you've lost runway.

 Hofstader’s law: It always takes longer than you expect, even when you take into account Hofstadter's Law